How to Interview for Soft Skills (Guide)

 In the Interview

-Whether interviewing in person or online, stay alert for nonverbal cues.
-Were they on time for the appointment?
-If not, did they let you know ahead of time that they would be late?
+Whether interviewing in person or online, watch out for nonverbal cues.
+Were they on time for the interview?
 Do they generally maintain eye contact with you?
 Are they asking questions based on your conversation?
-Even their ability to deal with technology glitches during a virtual interview can give you some insight into how they will operate in your organization.
+Even their ability to deal with technological glitches during a virtual interview can give you some insight into how they will operate in your organization.

 Request references from former colleagues as well as former managers.
 Managers can provide insight into areas like problem-solving, conflict resolution, and coachability.
-Former colleagues may be able to give you a picture of the candidate’s collaboration style, how they handled stress, uncertainty, or unexpected challenges, and how well they interacted with other team members.
+Former colleagues may be able to give you a clear picture of the candidate’s collaboration style, and how they handled stress, uncertainty, or unexpected challenges on the job.

-Work-focused platforms like LinkedIn can add to your insight about a candidate.
-Go past the experience list in the profile and look at posts, comments, and any articles they have published.
+Work-focused social platforms like LinkedIn can give you further insight about a candidate.
+Go past the experience list in the profile and look at posts and comments along with any articles they have published.

 Taking a Deeper Dive

-The list of soft skills that are valuable in the workplace is pretty long.
-These four are a good starting point for hiring and engaging talent with the future of work in mind:
+The list of soft skills that are valuable in the workplace is long.
+These four soft skills are a good starting point for hiring and engaging talent with the future of work in mind:

 - Critical thinking